hdShang/arxiv-daily/docs/cs-AI/2025-06-30/papers/250623815v2-the-impact-of-ai-on-educational-assessment-a-framework-for-construct.md

 ---
 layout: default
-title: The Impact of AI on Educational Assessment: A Framework for Constructive Alignment
+title: "The Impact of AI on Educational Assessment: A Framework for Constructive Alignment"
 ---

 # The Impact of AI on Educational Assessment: A Framework for Constructive Alignment